SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

 Additionally, our exploration into the unsupervised clustering of race tracks adds another dimension to this analysis.
 By uncovering similarities and distinctions among tracks, we offer deeper insights into how different track characteristics influence racing strategies and outcomes.
 This dual-faceted approach distinguishes our work from conventional race prediction analyses, offering a novel perspective on the dynamics of Formula 1 racing.

-# DataSource
+# Data Source

-The Ergast Developer API serves as a pivotal data source for our Formula 1 analysis, offering an extensive repository of historical race data, including driver standings, race results, and qualifying times <d-cite key="ergast"></d-cite>.
+The Ergast Developer API serves as a pivotal data source for our Formula 1 analysis, offering an extensive repository of historical race data, including driver standings, race results, and qualifying times<d-cite key="ergast"></d-cite>.
 Renowned for its comprehensive coverage of F1 statistics, the API has been instrumental in various analytical projects, ranging from predictive modeling to detailed statistical analyses of driver performances.
 In our project, the Ergast API provided a robust foundation for both the supervised and unsupervised learning components.
 We used it to extract datasets spanning from 1995 to the present, reflecting our focus on the modern era of Formula 1 racing.
 This period is characterized by significant technological advancements and regulatory changes, making the data particularly relevant for our analysis.
 Key features of the API that we leveraged include its ability to filter data by race season, event, and individual driver/team performance metrics.
 This flexibility allowed us to tailor our dataset precisely to the needs of our predictive models and clustering algorithms, ensuring a high degree of accuracy and relevance in our analysis.

 > ##### Reproducibility Note
 >